h-r-k-matsumoto/gcr-garbage-collect/README.md

 # gcr-garbage-collect

 google container registry parallel image delete tool.
-This tool used.
-Google Cloud SDK.
+This tool used Google Cloud SDK.

 ## Why is this tool required?